History of Ohio State Buckeyes football: John Cooper era (1988–2000)

 The next 6 seasons were very successful, winning ten or more games in 5 of the 6 and sharing the conference championship in three.
 Eddie George won the Heisman Trophy in 1995 after a tremendous senior season, Ohio State defeated Notre Dame in 1995 and 1996, and won half its bowl games.
 But in three seasons (1993, 1995, and 1996) the Buckeyes entered the Michigan game undefeated, with the possibility of a national championship in at least one, and lost all three to underdog Wolverine teams.
 Ohio State had won 62 games and lost only 12, but a third of those were to Michigan.
 After renewing his contract and becoming a member of the "million dollar coaching club", Cooper started sophomore Austin Moherman against the Miami Hurricanes in the nationally televised Kickoff Classic and was soundly beaten.
-That presaged a mediocre season in which the Buckeyes finished 6-6, ending their successful 90's run.
+That presaged a mediocre 1999 season in which the Buckeyes finished 6-6, ending their successful 90's run.
+This was the year where the Wisconsin Badgers spanked the Buckeyes with a 42-17 loss, scoring 42 points in the second half of the game.
+After the game, coach Cooper quipped to the press "That was a good old-fashioned butt-kicking".
 The 2000 team was more successful, going 8–4, but criticism of Cooper among fans had risen to a clamor again and touched on many areas of the program beyond specific game records.
 The negative publicity rose to a peak in the days leading up to Ohio State's matchup with South Carolina in the Outback Bowl, when wide receiver Reggie Germany was suspended for having a 0.0 GPA, team captain Matt Wilhelm publicly criticized fellow player Ken-Yon Rambo, and one Buckeye lineman sued another.
 On January 3, 2001, the Ohio State University dismissed Cooper.
 His loss in the Outback Bowl to a team that had not even won a single game the year before was a factor in his subsequent firing, as was negative publicity regarding player behavior before and during the game.
 Other contributing factors included the record against Michigan (which was actually considered by most people to be the biggest reason for his firing), a reputation of inability to win "big games", the lack of a national championship, the perception of him as an outsider by many alumni, the poor bowl game record, and finally a perceived lack of discipline on the team.